 - Consolidate debts

-What if my lender is unwilling to negotiate my mortgage ter
+What if my lender is unwilling to renegotiate my mortgage terms

-If you feel that you’re at risk of having your property possessed by the lender, you should contact them directly to see if you can negotiate your mortgage terms.
-However, if they are unwilling to cooperate, you may want to consider refinancing your mortgage to another lender with more favourable terms, such as a more competitive interest rates, or the ability to take a ‘repayment holiday’ where required.
+If you feel that you’re at risk of having your property possessed by the lender, you should contact them directly to see if you can renegotiate your mortgage terms.
+However, if they are unwilling to cooperate, you may want to consider refinancing your mortgage to another lender with more favourable terms, such as more competitive interest rates or the ability to take a repayment holiday where required.

 What’s a repayment holiday?

-A mortgage payment holiday is a temporary period of time where your lender won't require you to make your regular monthly repayments, which can free up your cash flow and ease financial pressure.
+A mortgage repayment holiday is a temporary period of time where your lender won't require you to make your regular monthly repayments, which can free up your cash flow and ease financial pressure.

 To apply for hardship variation, you should contact your lender directly to discuss the process and paperwork involved.
 You may need to provide evidence for your hardship and proof of your current income to receive a mortgage holiday or repayment pause.